-Today - Project check-ins during second half of class Apr 25 - Exam II (second half of class is project work time) May 2 - Project Presentations Project reports due May 9th.
+Today - Project check-ins during second half of class Apr 24 - Exam II (during first half; second half of class is project work time) May 1 - Project Presentations Project reports due May 8th.

-Project Presentations 8 minutes each + 1 minute for questions (staying on time will be part of the grade) Everyone must be on time to class as we will need to start immediately Order will be chosen randomly You will need to upload your slides to Google Drive before the start of class (the title should include your team name) Summary of last paper - P Solving the OPF is too computational expensive.
-Let's find a way to reduce the number of equations included in it - M Train a graph neural network to predict which lines will be congested and only include those in the OPF - I Use of GNNs to create a reduced OPF - R Runtime of the ROPF is less than the full OPF, but there are errors that would lead to over-capacity lines - O How would this scale to more realistic grids?
+Summary of last paper P - Solving the OPF is too computationally expensive.
+Let's find a way to reduce the number of equations included in it M - Train a graph neural network to predict which lines will be congested and only include those line constraints in the OPF I - Use of GNNs to create a reduced OPF R - Runtime of the ROPF is less than the full OPF, but there are errors that would lead to over-capacity lines O - How would this scale to more realistic grids?